lastpunk9999/noun-scout-contract/README.md

 **Adding to a Request**
 - Another user can create the same `Request` for `trait` and `traitId` combination, and specify the same charity or another.
-- Adding can be done at any time before a Noun with specific traits is minted, or during the auction of a matched Noun which allows others to contribute to the donation during the auction time window.
+- Adding can be done at any time before a Noun with specific traits is minted, or during the auction of a matched Noun which allows others to contribute to the pledge during the auction time window.
  - *Example:*
    - Alice makes 1 ETH request is made to mint a `panda` head Noun, with funds being donated to the World Wildlife Foundation
    - Noun 34 is minted with a `panda` head